NarutoUchiha39/KeepInTouch/README.md

 * Next the user is redirected to the email page.
 Here if the user enters wrong code, appropriate error message is displayed and if the user exceeds the expiry time then the user is redirected back to the register page.
 On entering the correct code, the user is registered and redirected back to home.
 Some points to note :
   1. The temporary location of the file becomes invalid when we move to the other page, so the user's profile photo is temporarily stored in the uploads folder using the ```move_uploaded_file()``` command.
   2. After the expiry or after the user successfully registers, the ```cleanUp``` function clears the users code from the database and deletes the temporary file in the uploads folder using the ```unlink``` command.
 After time expiry the temporary session variables are removed and the cleanUp function in run to allow the user to try to register again

+* Added ability of the users to reset their passwords.
+First the user is asked to enter the registered mail.
+If the user is not registered, an error message is shown otherwise the user is sent a mail containing a link to reset the password.
+The link expires within a minute.
+On clicking the link, the user is redirected to a page where, the user can enter new password and login to the system
+* The link contains a ```nonce``` key initialized with a random value generated using the php ```unique(true)``` function.
+On clicking the link the nonce is extracted using the ```explode``` function.
+The nonce is queried in the database and the corresponding mail of the user is obtained.
+Then a simple ```UPDATE``` query is used to update the users password and a ```DELETE``` query is used to delete the user's nonce from the database.
+The user is redirected to the home page with a success message

 ### *If you made it till here, Thank you so much for your valuable time.
 Hope you enjoyed and learnt something!*